SoumyadipPaul01223322/windows-update-stopper/README.md

-# Windows Update Disabler 🚀
+# Windows Update Permanently Disabler 🚀

 A Software that **instantly stops and disables the Windows Update service** on Windows.
 The script ensures the Windows Update service (`wuauserv`) is **forcefully terminated** and **disabled** for users who want full control over updates.